cpressey/Some-Games-of-Note/article/Commodore 64 Games of Note.md

 *   common available for: Commodore 64
 *   schema: Video game
-*   status: permanently under construction

-This is a list of video games of note that were developed specifically for the Commodore 64 and were not a port from another home system.
+This is a list of video games [of note](A%20Note%20on%20Items%20of%20Note.md) that were developed specifically for the Commodore 64 and were not a port from another home system.

 ### Street Surfer